 I’ve mentioned coaching during a few of my Age Life Balance articles, so I thought it was probably time to tell you a bit more about what coaching is and how life changing it can be.
 I’ve known about coaching for many years from a work perspective, but I’ve only truly discovered its full potential in the last year.
-I confess I’m a real convert – so much so that I’ve trained to be a coach myself, and I’m actually due to submit my diploma paperwork this week!
+I confess I’m a real convert – so much so that I’ve trained to be a coach myself!

 Below, I’ll explain what coaching is, before looking at what distinguishes coaching from some other development methods.
 I’ll then outline what could happen in a coaching session, how coaching could benefit you and how to go about finding a suitable coach.
 I’ll finish with a few points on my own coaching niche.